OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 ## Enable custom data types for custom functions

 The custom data types integration with custom functions is currently only available in public preview.
-To try out this new feature, you need to join the Office Insider program, adjust your Office update channel, and customize your Script Lab settings.
+To try out this new feature, you need to join the Office Insider program, adjust your Office update channel, and manually update your JSON metadata.
+For more temporary testing, you can customize your Script Lab settings instead of manually updating JSON metadata.
 The following sections outline these steps in more detail.

 ### Office Insider program

-To try out the custom functions integration with custom data types, you first need to [join Office Insider](https://insider.office.com/join).
-After joining the Office Insider program, set your **Office update channel** to the "Beta Channel".
+To try out the custom functions integration with custom data types, you first need to [join Office Insider](https://insider.office.com/join), and then choose the **Beta Channel** Insider level.
+You must use a Windows device, and your Excel desktop application must be using the **Beta Channel** to support this feature.
+To learn more about accessing the Beta Channel, see [Join the Office Insider Program](https://insider.office.com/join/windows).

-### Script Lab settings
+### Manually update JSON metadata

-Script Lab requires a settings update to enable the custom data types integration with custom functions.
-Take the following steps to update the Script Lab settings.
+After joining the Office Insider program, manually update your JSON metadata.
+The JSON metadata property required to use the custom data types integration with custom functions feature is `allowCustomDataForDataTypeAny`.
+Set this property to `true`.

+For more information, see [Manually create JSON metadata for custom functions: allowCustomDataForDataTypeAny](custom-functions-json.md#allowCustomDataForDataTypeAny).

+### Script Lab option

+The custom functions integration with custom data types is available for testing with Script Lab, in addition to the manual JSON metadata update described in the preceding section.
+To test this feature with Script Lab, update the settings using the following steps.

 1. Open the Script Lab **Code** task pane.
 1. In the lower right corner, select the **Settings** button.
-1. In the lower left corner, change the environment from **Production** to **Alpha**.
 1. Go to the **User Settings** tab and enter `allowCustomDataForDataTypeAny: true`.

 ![Screenshot showing the steps to enable custom data types for custom functions in Script Lab.](../images/custom-functions-script-lab-data-type.png)